hapijs/hapi/docs/Reference.md

 When parsing is enabled for a route and the request has a payload and an unsupported 'Content-Type' header an error will be returned to the client.

 The module [formidable](https://npmjs.org/package/formidable) is used for processing the 'multipart/form-data'.
-This is capable of recieving files as well as other form data.
+Formidable is capable of receiving files as well as other form data.
 All values are assigned to their respective form names on the _'payload'_ object.

 ### Route Handler